-- A. Permanent or probationary employees, and non-permanent employees who have been employed for at least thirty (30) days, may take up to five (5) days of unpaid bereavement leave (three [3] days of which may qualify for pay pursuant to B. and C. below) for the death of a parent, stepparent, spouse/domestic partner, sibling, child, grandparent, grandchild, or parent-in-law. - B. In addition to the up to three (3) days paid pursuant to sections B. and C. below, an employee may request two (2) additional unpaid days (for a total of five [5] days).
-A request for the two (2) additional workdays of unpaid bereavement leave under this subsection shall be granted, and, at the option of the employee, charged against their accrued annual leave, vacation, sick, CTO, or any other earned leave credits.
-The bereavement leave days outlined in section A, do not need to be taken consecutively and must be completed within three (3) months of the date of death. - C. A-.A department head or designee shall authorize bereavement leave with pay for a permanent or probationary full-time State employees due to the death of their parent, stepparent, spouse, child, stepchild, or death of any person residing in the immediate household of the employee at the time of death.
+- A. A department head or designee shall authorize bereavement leave with pay for a permanent or probationary full time State employees due to the death of their parent, stepparent, spouse, child, stepchild, or death of any person residing in the immediate household of the employee at the time of death.
 An intervening period of absence for medical reasons shall not be disqualifying when, immediately prior to the absence, the person resided in the household of the employee.
-Such bereavement leave shall be authorized for up to three eight-hour days for a total of 24 hours per occurrence.
-The employee shall give notice to his/her immediate supervisor as soon as possible and shall, if requested by the employee's supervisor, shall provide, substantiation within 30 days of the first day of the leave, provide substantiation documentation of the death of the family member, such as a death certificate, published obituary, written verification of death, burial, or memorial from a mortuary, funeral home, burial society, crematorium, religious institution, or governmental agency to support the request upon the employee's return to work. - D. B-A department head or designee shall authorize bereavement leave with pay for a permanent full-time or probationary full-time State employees due to the death of grandchild, grandparent, brother, sister, aunt, uncle, niece, nephew, mother-in-law, father-in-law, daughter-in-law, son-in-law, sister-in-law, or brother-in-law.
+Such bereavement leave shall be authorized for up to three eight hour days for a total of 24 hours per occurrence.
+The employee shall give notice to his/her immediate supervisor as soon as possible and shall, if requested by the employee's supervisor, provide substantiation to support the request upon the employee's return to work. - B. A department head or designee shall authorize bereavement leave with pay for a permanent full time or probationary full time employee due to the death of grandchild, grandparent, brother, sister, aunt, uncle, niece, nephew, mother-in-law, father-in-law, daughter-in-law, son-in-law, sister-in-law, or brother-in-law.
 Such bereavement leave shall be authorized for up to three (3) eight-hour days for a total of 24 hours in a fiscal year.
-The employee shall give notice to his/her immediate supervisor as soon as possible and shall, if requested by the employee's supervisor, shall provide, substantiation within 30 days of the first day of the leave, provide substantiation documentation of the death of the family member, such as a death certificate, published obituary, written verification of death, burial, or memorial from a mortuary, funeral home, burial society, crematorium, religious institution, or governmental agency to support the request upon the employee's return to work.
+The employee shall give notice to his/her